mementum/backtrader/docs/operating.rst

   - The default execution mode will be runonce (batch operation) which is the faster

-    All indicators must support the runonce mode for full speed.
+    All indicators must support the ``runonce`` mode for full speed.
 The ones included in the platform do.

-Custom indicators do not need to implement the runonce functionality.
-Cerebro will simulate, which means those non-runonce compatible indicators will run slower.
+    Custom indicators do not need to implement the runonce functionality. ``Cerebro`` will simulate it, which means those non-runonce compatible indicators will run slower.
 But still most of the system will run in batch mode.

 Since a Data feed is already available and a Strategy too (created earlier) the standard way to put it all together and get it up and running is::